 Programming and community gatherings will be happening in the residence halls and around campus, according to Community Standards and the Governor’s Executive Order(s) regarding gatherings.
 There will be a mix of in-person small group activity and virtual programming.
 The goal is to provide a mix of activities, with the primary task focused on safety of residents and staff.

 QUARANTINE and ISOLATION HOUSING

-What happens if I, or one of my roommates or suitemates, is confirmed to have COVID-19?
+What happens if I, or one of my suitemates, is confirmed to have COVID-19?

 Isolation and quarantine instructions will be provided at the direction of NC State’s Student Health Services.
 If required to quarantine or isolate, residents are encouraged to return home if at all possible.
-If a resident is unable to return home or to a safe off-campus location, University Housing has temporary housing for residents who test positive for COVID-19 and for residents who have been exposed to the COVID-19 virus who need to be in quarantine, as recommended by Student Health Services and other health authorities.
+If a resident is unable to return home, University Housing has temporary housing for residents who test positive for COVID-19 and for residents who have been exposed to the COVID-19 virus who need to be in quarantine, as recommended by Student Health Services and other health authorities.
 If someone in your suite or apartment tests positive or is being tested/presumed positive, you MAY be directed to quarantine.
 More can be found on our Isolation and Quarantine Housing Information page.